rdb522/GatewayPoc/README.md

 It is up to the services to provide the authorization of the user's permissions against the requirements of the service.
 The Auth Gateway only provides a trusted representation of the client, and will not perform any checks on permissions.
 Each service here implements a permission middleware to do these checks.

-This code is not meant for anything other than demonstration purposes
+This code is not meant for anything other than demonstration purposes.
 ***
 # Usage
 In this serverless example, both services are running on AWS Lambda proxied behind API Gateways, and the authentication and routing of requests are handled by a series of AWS API Gateways.

-Authentication is done simply be providing a query parameter of `user` to each endpoint
+Authentication is done by simply providing a query parameter of `user` to each endpoint.

 To deploy the POC, run:
 ```